 Perhaps this is one reason why the American occupation of Iraq failed as it did: while Iraqis expected clear and decisive leadership, American troops thought Iraqis wanted a say in the process of occupation.
 Instead of building a democracy, Americans brought anarchy, simply because they, highly individualistic, could not comprehend any society that might prefer to conform and simply be told what to do by the strongest person in the room.

-This story originally appeared at Geopolitics Made Super, May 18, 2016.
+This story first appeared at Geopolitics Made Super, May 18, 2016.